What is XRP? Your simple guide to Ripple’s cryptocurrency

 Lokenauth said: “Ripple will redefine online payments, and I believe Ripple will likely go public once the SEC lawsuit is resolved.
 The main advantages of using the Ripple protocol are speed and reduced risk.
 XRP is a replacement for SWIFT, which is expensive and slow.”

 Popular crypto analyst Guy concluded a list of reasons why the SEC could be cracking down on Ripple by citing SWIFT.
 The Coin Bureau host suggested that Ripple’s RippleNet could have posed a potential threat to the entrenched American SWIFT payment system, highlighting the timing of the SEC’s lawsuit.

 How to trade Ripple

-Let’s wrap up our guide on the 0'>Ripple cryptocurrency with a look at where to trade Ripple and where to store Ripple.
+Let’s wrap up our guide to the Ripple cryptocurrency with a look at where and how to trade XRP, and where to store it.

 XRP is actually available on most major exchanges and can be stored in a wallet – however, who accepts Ripple as payment?

 XRP is accepted by Western Union, Travala and the Red Cross.
 More businesses are also using BitPay (and other platforms) as a payment service provider, so Ripple can be spent at numerous institutions.
 This includes purchases from Microsoft or Amazon by way of a gift card, along with other businesses that are slowly adopting decentralised payment systems.

 XRP currently has 48.34 billion tokens in circulation, out of a total supply of 100 billion XRP tokens.
 Ripple Labs initially owned 60 billion XRP tokens, with the ability to sell one billion per month.

 Ripple was the brainchild of Jed McCaleb, who hired developers to make it real.
 The company began in 2012.